Testimonials

 Line a baking sheet with baking paper and spread the mix onto it evenly.

-Bake until golden brown, about 15 minutes, and don’t burn!
+Fan bake until golden brown, about 10 minutes, and do not burn!

 Cool, then break into pieces and store in an airtight container.